• Charging

 Key features include search, filters, list of nearby chargers, detailed info on each charging point, Zap-Chat community feature and a smart route-planner.

-There’s a free version, that allows you to do basically everything you may need.
-The plus and premium version cost £29.99 and £47.99 per year, and give you a few extra features, like What3words navigation, enhanced filters and charger ratings to help you avoid the less reliable chargers.
+The premium version costs £29.99 per year, and give you a few extra features, like What3words navigation, filters that show the numbers of chargers in any location and charger ratings to help you avoid the less reliable chargers.
 You have to pay for premium to get Android Auto and Apple CarPlay display in your car screen.
+And you’ll get a 5% discount when using Zap Pay.

 ✔ Community chat is well used so you can see if a charger has had issues recently